Greek junta: International protest

 The junta exiled thousands, on the grounds that they were communists and/or "enemies of the country".
 Most of them were subjected to internal exile on Greek deserted islands, such as Makronisos, Gyaros, Gioura, or inhabited islands such as Leros, Agios Eustratios or Trikeri.

 The most famous were in external exile, most of whom were substantially involved in the resistance, organising protests in European capital cities or helping and hiding refugees from Greece.

 These included: Melina Mercouri, actor, singer (and, after 1981 Minister for Culture); Mikis Theodorakis, composer of resistance songs; Costas Simitis (prime minister from 1996 to 2004); Andreas Papandreou (prime minister from 1981 to 1989 and again from 1993 to 1996); and Lady Amalia Fleming (wife of Sir Alexander Fleming, philanthropist, political activist).
 Some chose exile, unable to stand life under the junta.
 For example, Melina Mercouri was allowed to enter Greece, but stayed away on her own accord.

 In the early hours of 19 September 1970, in Matteotti square in Genoa, geology student Kostas Georgakis set himself ablaze in protest against the dictatorship of George Papadopoulos.
 The junta delayed the arrival of his remains to Corfu for four months, fearing public reaction and protests.
 At the time, his death caused a sensation in Greece and abroad, as it was the first tangible manifestation of the depth of resistance against the junta.
 He is the only known anti-junta resistance activist to have sacrificed himself.
 He is considered the precursor of later student protest, such as the Athens Polytechnic uprising.
 The Municipality of Corfu dedicated a memorial in his honour, near his home in Corfu city.

-In a speech before the U.S. Senate on 6 November 1971, Senator Lee Metcalf listed the members of the Greek junta who had served in the collaborationist Security Battalions and denounced the administration of Richard Nixon for supporting what he called a "junta of Nazi collaborators".
+In a speech before the U.S. Senate on 6 November 1971, Senator Lee Metcalf listed the members of the Greek junta who had served in the collaborationist Security Battalions and denounced the presidency of Richard Nixon for supporting what he called a "junta of Nazi collaborators".
 The German writer, investigative reporter and journalist Günter Wallraff traveled to Greece in May 1974.
 While in Syntagma Square, he protested against human right violations.
 He was arrested and tortured by the police, as he did not carry, on purpose, any papers on him that could identify him as a foreigner.
 After his identity was revealed, Wallraff was convicted and sentenced to 14 months in jail.
 He was released in August, after the end of the dictatorship.